Exploring Performance-Productivity Trade-offs in AMT Runtimes: A Task Bench Study of Itoyori, ItoyoriFBC, HPX, and MPI: Experiments

 \subsection{Communication-Intensive Benchmarks}

 To assess performance under high-bandwidth requirements, we use the \texttt{spread} and \texttt{all\_to\_all} graph patterns.

 The \texttt{spread} graph enforces dependencies across the entire width of the task graph.
-As shown in Figure~\ref{fig:spread}, Itoyori achieves high efficiency (>89\% for 40 dependencies).
-MPI performs well initially but degrades as node count increases.
-HPX exhibits a marked performance reduction when scaling (from 87\% to 65\% with 2 nodes).
+As shown in Figure~\ref{fig:spread}, the Itoyori implementation achieves high efficiency (>89\% for 40 dependencies).
+The MPI implementation performs well initially but degrades as node count increases.
+The HPX implementation exhibits a marked performance reduction when scaling (from 87\% to 65\% with 2 nodes).
 We suspect that this is due to the static partitioning among nodes.
 This result highlights that AMT performance is sensitive to communication topology and underscores the need for decentralized communication.

 The \texttt{all\_to\_all} pattern represents the worst-case communication scenario, where every task depends on all tasks from the preceding step.
-Figure~\ref{fig:ata} shows that Itoyori excels in this pattern, outperforming all other systems.
+Figure~\ref{fig:ata} shows that the Itoyori implementation excels in this pattern, outperforming all other implementations.
 This performance advantage is intrinsic to the PGAS architecture.
 Unlike message-passing models that require discrete serialization for each dependency, the Itoyori PGAS API supports aggregation of remote memory accesses via contiguous offset/length parameters.
 This enables the runtime to fetch data for multiple dependencies in a single RDMA operation, drastically reducing the message injection rate.
-MPI and HPX, constrained to sending individual messages for each dependency, suffer from substantial overheads.
-ItoyoriFBC also underperforms relative to Itoyori, as its current implementation requires re-wrapping futures for each dependency, preventing contiguous memory optimization.
+The MPI and HPX implementations, constrained to sending individual messages for each dependency, suffer from substantial overheads.
+The ItoyoriFBC implementation also underperforms relative to Itoyori, as its current implementation requires re-wrapping futures for each dependency (see~\cite{MiaItoyoriFBCAMTE24} for details), preventing contiguous memory optimization.
 This finding emphasizes the potential of global address space abstractions for mitigating dense communication pattern overheads.
 Experiments beyond 8 nodes with a width of 16 per core failed due to out-of-memory constraints imposed by the dense dependency structure.